 Financial Accounting, Eighth Canadian Edition, comes with Pearson's MyLab Accounting By Thomas, Tietz, Berberich, and Seguin

 Note - MyLab Accounting is mandatory to complete the online assignments.
-The bookstore purchase link for ALL sections is: Campus Bookstore
+The bookstore purchase link for ALL sections is posted on Avenue.

 Titles Bookstore (McMaster's campus bookstore) does not carry print copies of the textbook.

 COURSE OVERVIEW AND ASSESSMENT